ashit-02/Student-Performance-App/README.md

+#Student Performance Prediction App

-📚 #Student Performance Prediction App 🎓
+📚 Student Performance Prediction App 🎓

 🔹 Overview
 The Student Performance Prediction App is a machine learning-based web application that predicts a student's score based on various study-related factors.
 The app is built using Python, Linear Regression, and Streamlit for the user interface.